2009—Sen. Joe Lieberman [I-Conn.] nixes a Medicare public option.

 1966—20th Century-Fox pays Governor Reagan $2 million for 290 acres in Malibu worth about $200K.

 1954—Because he sold a house in a white Louisville neighborhood to a Black man, journalist Carl Braden is convicted of sedition.

 1951—J. Edgar Hoover spooks Harry S Truman into purging “disloyal” government workers.

 1932—In the U.S. House, sporting goods store clerk Martin Kemmerer brandishes a .38 and demands the floor.
 Rep. Melvin Maas (R-Minn.) talks him into dropping the gun.

 1864—Paraguay declares war on Brazil; its population is soon halved.

-1774—Paul Revere rides to Portsmouth with news that the export of powder and arms to America have been prohibited.
+1774—Paul Revere rides to Portsmouth to say imports of powder and arms have been banned.